carlosejimenez/carlosejimenez.github.io/_pages/about.md

 social: true
 ---

 I'm a PhD student at [Princeton University](https://www.cs.princeton.edu), advised by [Prof. Karthik Narasimhan](https://www.cs.princeton.edu/~karthikn/).
 I study AI and ML for natural language processing.
-My research interests include representation learning, multi-modal learning, language models for code, task-oriented dialogue, and AI ethics.
+My research interests include language models for code, task-oriented dialogue, and AI safety.

 I did my B.S. in computer science at the [University of Utah](https://www.cs.utah.edu/), where my thesis was supervised by [Prof. Ellen Riloff](http://www.cs.utah.edu/~riloff/).
 I grew up near Salt Lake City, Utah.

 I'm deeply interested in science and technology and how they can influence the trajectory of our civilization.

-In addition to my interests in science and technology, in my free time I like reading/thinking about mathematics, philosophy, {Chinese, Russian, Turkish, Japanese} history, urban planning, sociology of scientific knowledge, and art/architecture.
+In addition to my interests in science and technology, in my free time I like reading/thinking about ethics, {Chinese, Russian, Turkish, Japanese} history, urban planning, sociology of scientific knowledge, and art/architecture.